Medical expert of the article

 Treatment of postherpetic neuralgia

-In terms of treatment of postherpetic neuralgia, the timely treatment of herpes in an acute period with the help of antiviral agents (acyclovir, famciclovir and valaciclovir) plays an important role.
-Studies have shown that all 3 of these drugs reduce the pain associated with herpes zoster, and the risk of postherpetic neuralgia.
-For symptomatic pain therapy associated with postherpetic neuralgia, antidepressants, local anesthetics and anticonvulsants are used.
+In terms of treatment of postherpetic neuralgia, timely treatment of herpes in the acute period with antiviral drugs (acyclovir, famciclovir and valacyclovir) plays an important role.
+Studies have shown that all 3 of the above drugs reduce pain associated with herpes zoster and the risk of developing postherpetic neuralgia.
+Antidepressants, local anesthetics and anticonvulsants are used for symptomatic treatment of pain associated with postherpetic neuralgia.

-- Most often used tricyclic antidepressants (amitriptyline in a dose of up to 150 mg / day).
-Given the predominantly elderly age of patients with postherpetic neuralgia in the appointment of tricyclic antidepressants, it is important to strictly consider their side effects.
+- Tricyclic antidepressants (amitriptyline at a dose of up to 150 mg/day) are most often used.
+Given the predominantly elderly age of patients with postherpetic neuralgia, when prescribing tricyclic antidepressants, it is important to strictly take into account their side effects.

-- Several randomized trials have shown the effectiveness of lidocaine plates.
-The transdermal delivery of a local anesthetic directly into the area of pain localization allows to effectively stop the pain syndrome.
-Unlike drugs used for local analgesia in the form of ointments or gel, this dosage form has an undeniable advantage in the convenience of use (the plate is easily pasted to the place of pain, does not stain clothes, etc.).
-In addition, the plates protect the pain zone from external stimuli (touching clothes, etc.), which is very important, since most patients have allodynia.
-Unwanted adverse reactions in the form of skin reactions (itching and redness of the skin) usually spontaneously disappear within a few hours after cessation of treatment.
-Another local drug, capsaicin, is currently used rarely, since at the beginning of the treatment it usually intensifies the pain due to the activation of nociceptive A5 and C-fibers (anesthesia occurs later due to desensitization of nociceptors in the peripheral terminals of the sensory nerves).
+- Several randomized studies have demonstrated the effectiveness of lidocaine patches.
+Transdermal delivery of local anesthetic directly to the area of pain localization allows for effective pain relief.
+Unlike drugs used for local analgesia in the form of ointment or gel, this dosage form has an undeniable advantage in ease of use (the patch is easily applied to the site of pain, does not stain clothing, etc.).
+In addition, the patches protect the painful area from external irritants (touch of clothing, etc.), which is very important since most patients experience allodynia.
+Undesirable side effects in the form of skin reactions (itching and redness of the skin) usually disappear spontaneously within a few hours after stopping treatment.
+Another topical drug, capsaicin, is rarely used today because it usually increases pain at the beginning of treatment by activating nociceptive A5 and C fibers (pain relief occurs later due to desensitization of nociceptors in the peripheral terminals of sensory nerves).

-- Of anticonvulsants in the treatment of postherpetic neuralgia, gabapentin and pregabalin proved to be the most effective.
-Gabapentin is prescribed in a dose of 300 mg on day 1, 600 mg (in 2 divided doses) on day 2, and 900 mg (3 times a day) on day 3.
-If necessary, increase the dose to 1800-3600 mg / day (in 3 doses).
-The recommended dose of pregabalin is 75 to 150 mg twice daily or 50 to 100 mg 3 times a day (150-300 mg / day).
-In the absence of a satisfactory effect, after 2-4 weeks of treatment, the dose is increased to 600 mg / day.
+- Of the anticonvulsants, gabapentin and pregabalin have proven to be the most effective in the treatment of postherpetic neuralgia.
+Gabapentin is prescribed at a dose of 300 mg on the 1st day, 600 mg (in 2 doses) on the 2nd day, 900 mg (in 3 doses) on the 3rd day.
+If necessary, the dose is increased to 1800-3600 mg/day (in 3 doses).
+The recommended dose of pregabalin is 75 to 150 mg 2 times a day or 50 to 100 mg 3 times a day (150-300 mg/day).
+If there is no satisfactory effect after 2-4 weeks of treatment, the dose is increased to 600 mg/day.

 More information of the treatment